 The consumption and/or sale of alcoholic beverages shall be allowed in sidewalk cafes that are in compliance with Article 5 of Chapter 10 of this Code, and in open areas and patios under the control of the licensee provided that such open areas and patios are separated from public areas by a physical barrier, fence, rail or similar structure sufficient to prevent ingress and egress by a person(s) except through a controlled access point and further provided that the licensee is in compliance with all other appropriate regulations as to the safe and orderly operation of such establishment and its sidewalk cafe, open area or patio, including, but not limited to, regulations pertaining to maximum capacity, ingress and egress.
 In the event the designated area is separated from the licensee's premises so that it is necessary to traverse public property to get from one location to the other, then in such event it shall be unlawful for alcoholic beverages to be carried from said premises to the designated area or vice versa by anyone but licensee or employees of licensee.

-(Ord.
-No. 11-08, § 1, 7-18-2011)

-Editor's note(s)—Ord.
-No. 11-08, § 1, adopted July 18, 2011, repealed the former § 6-10 and enacted a new § 6-10 as set out herein.
-The former § 6-10 pertained to open area and patio sales and derived from Ord. of 9-7-1999, § 1(4-11); Ord.
-No. 09-09, § 2, 4-20-2009.

 Sec.
-6-11.
+6-12.
 Underage persons prohibited on premises.